ZephyrusZhang/CS307-Project-2/report/README.md

 ```

 ## 2.10 getAvgStockByCenter
-count the number of products for each center and then divide the types of model,
-notice we should round the result and divide the types which number more than 0
+Count the number of products for each center and then divide the types of model.
+Notice that we should round the result and divide the types which number more than 0
 ```xml
 <select id="getAvgStockByCenter" resultMap="avgStockInByCenterMap">
         select c.name as centerName, round(sum(count) / count(product_model_id)::numeric, 1) as avg